Can massless neutrinos oscillate in presence of matter?: Pendulum in flavor space

 where, This is analogous to a equation of a spherical pendulum in flavor space in which $\mathbf{P}$ precesses round $\mathbf{B}$ at an angle $2\theta_{0}$ with a frequency $\omega$.
 The representation of the vacuum oscillation phenomenon in this form was first considered by Stodolsky \cite{Stodolsky} and he deduced the equation (3.6).
 In this case $\mathbf{P}$ stands for the polarization vector which is very much similar to the polarization vector of light.
 It is now clear that $\mathbf{P}=(0,0,1)$ represents the electron flavor and $\mathbf{P}=(0,0,-1)$ stands for the $x$ flavor.
 Consequently, $\mathbf{z}$ represents the flavor direction, whereas $\mathbf{B}$ stands as the mass direction.
 Such $\mathbf{B}$ is also called the external magnetic field as the picture is very much analogous to the spin-precession scenario of the atomic model, of course it has no relation with magnetic field in the real sense.
 That pendular model was frequently used to discuss the collective oscillation of the supernova neutrinos \cite{Raffelt1, Raffelt2, Duan1, Duan2, Duan3, Raffelt3, Mirizzi}.\\ We now consider the matter induced oscillation.
 The equation (2.5) shows the evolution equation of the MSW effect.
 Starting with that equation and following the same procedure as in the case of vacuum oscillation one can reach to the Stodolsky type of equation as

 where, It shows the polarization vector does not precess around $\mathbf{B}$ but can be considered to precess around a vector $\mathbf{R}=\omega\mathbf{B}+\lambda\mathbf{z}$ with frequency $R$.
 The angle between such vector and $\mathbf{z}$ axis is nothing but the twice of the mixing angle due to the matter induced oscillation.
 The frequency and the effective mixing angle are calculated as and If we watch the equation (3.7) we see the second part of that equation seems to remain non-zero even while the vacuum frequency is taken to be zero.
-Therefore, if the initial choice of $\mathbf{P}$ is arbitrary then it seems to us that the precession takes place even when $\omega=0$.
-In other words the MSW effect implies that the neutrino oscillation can take place even in the frame work of standard model of electro-weak interaction theory.
-We would like to verify it with studying the dynamics of the neutrino oscillation in presence of non-uniformly distributed background matter.
-It is clear that if the rate of change of such angle is much less than the frequency $R$ of matter induced oscillation the adiabaticity holds.
-We intend to study how the change in matter density affects the nature of precession of $\mathbf{P}$.
-In case of very low matter profile, i.e., when $\lambda\ll\omega\cos2\theta_{0}$ the $\mathbf{R}$ almost coincides with $\mathbf{B}$ and the polarization vector $\mathbf{P}$ precesses approximately around $-\mathbf{B}$ with angle $2\theta_{0}$ as in the case of vacuum oscillation.
-Now as $\lambda$ increases the $\mathbf{R}$ shifts towards the $x$-axis.
-At $\lambda=\omega\cos2\theta_{0}$ the rasonance phenomenon is attained and $\mathbf{P}$ precesses around $\mathbf{x}$ at the maximum angle $2\widetilde{\theta}=\frac{\pi}{2}$ with the frequency $\omega\sin2\theta_{0}$.
-When $\lambda\gg\omega\cos2\theta_{0}$ the $\mathbf{R}$ becomes very close to the flavor direction and $\mathbf{P}$ precesses round $\mathbf{z}$ with frequency $\mathbf{\lambda}$ but at very small effective angle.
-In this scenario we are interested about the fact when $\omega$ is exactly zero; no precession will take place as the effective mass direction remains sticked to the flavor direction.
-Therefore, the polarization vector cannot precess but gets aligned to the $\mathbf{R}$, which makes the neutrino oscillation infeasible.
+Therefore, since the initial choice of $\mathbf{P}$ is arbitrary it seems that the precession can takes place even when $\omega=0$.
+Does it imply that oscillations occur even if the neutrinos are massless?
+Eventually, the answer would be negative. $\mathbf{z}$ represents the flavor directions, represented by $(0,0,1)$.
+In case, when $\omega=0$ the equation (3.7) yields $\partial_{t}P_{z}=0$ and thus $P_{z}=$ constant $=1$.
+Therefore, the survival probability remains 1, which must interpret that there is no oscillation at all.